Kezzryn/Advent-of-Code/2016/README.md

 ### [Day 8](Day%2008) - Two-Factor Authentication
 - **Problem:** We have another visualization to do.
 - **Solution:** 2D Array of bits with a pair of transformation functions.
 The rotate one was interesting.
-I initally did two seperate functions, one for row the other for column.
+I initially did two separate functions, one for row the other for column.
 I ended up merging them with a bit of trickery to flip the row/col indexers depending on what is needed.
-- **Future Fun:** Reimplment as a one dimentional array.
-Perhaps bitshifting?
+- **Future Fun:** Reimplement as a one dimensional array.
+Perhaps bit shifting?

 ### [Day 9](Day%2009) - Explosives in Cyberspace
 - **Problem:** Oh, Zip bomb puzzle.
 How big is the uncompressed file to get?
 - **Solution:** Part one was simple iteration over the file.
-Part two turned out to be a reursion problem that was solved by changing a couple lines of code in my initial function to be recursive instead.
+Part two turned out to be a recursion problem that was solved by changing a couple lines of code in my initial function to be recursive instead.

 ### [Day 10](Day%2010) - Balance Bots
 - **Problem:** Bot giving chips to each other.